fancn21th/fancn21th/README.md

 😀 Welcome !

-- Spikes with naming pattern '0_XXX_XXX'
+- Spike with naming pattern '0_XXX_XXX'
-- Reusables with naming pattern '1-XXX-XXX'
+- Reusable with naming pattern '1-XXX-XXX'
-- Repos with no prefix are expected as serious ones
+- Repo with no prefix is either cool or dumb